 Best casserole dish for easy batch cooking

-• Pros: practical handles for easy lifting
+• Practical handles for easy lifting

-• Cons: loose fitting lid
+• Loose-fitting lid

 If, like us, you love batch cooking or catering for a full table, this 5-litre cast-aluminium casserole dish by M&S is a functional option.
+We particularly love the price.
+For under £50, this is a lightweight alternative to the traditional cast-iron options which can become overwhelmingly heavy when full.

-It has a large, practical base which heated quickly on an induction hob.
+Its two broad handles are a practical size and easy to grip for lifting in and out of the oven.
+Safe up to 240C, it copes well in hot ovens.
+It has a large, practical base that heated quickly on an induction hob.
 Eight chicken breasts can be browned evenly across its non-stick surface at one time – we didn’t see any evidence of sticking.

 The lid to this dish sits flat, so once on, it doesn’t add to the pan’s overall height – good for smaller ovens.
 The seal is relatively loose, so we’d recommend filling only two thirds full to avoid any liquid bubbling over.